 The global AI market is expected to reach nearly $126 billion by 2025, up from just $10.1 billion in 2016.
 With AI becoming more prevalent, it's crucial to ensure that these systems are tested thoroughly.
 Originally, AI was conceived as a technological concept to replicate human intelligence.
 It was mostly researched and developed within the confines of large technology companies.

 However, in recent times, AI is transformed into an indispensable resource for every type of organization, thanks to significant advancements in data collection, processing, and computing power.
 In essence, AI has become the "new electricity" for businesses of all kinds.

 Challenges of AI and ML testing

-- Sustained testing: After testing and validating traditional systems, we do not need to retest them until we modify the software.
-On the other hand, it is imperative to know that AI/ML systems constantly learn, train, and adjust with new data and input.
+After testing and validating traditional systems, we do not need to retest them until we modify the software.
+On the other hand, it is imperative to know that AI/ML systems constantly learn, train, and adjust to new data and input.

 Massive sensor data pose storage and analytics issues and result in noisy datasets.
 Here are some common obstacles faced while testing AI systems/applications:

 - Data obtained during unplanned events is exceedingly challenging to aggregate, offering training problems to AI systems.